The Large Format Retail sector employs 441,807 people and represents more than 24.7% of all retail sales.

 Due to the impact of the Coronavirus Pandemic, in the interest of the health and safety of the LFRA members and guests, the LFRA will not be conducting our usual Forums or the Gala Awards Night.

-We are pleased to launch the Webinar Series, click below to find out more details and view our first Webinar ‘In Conversation with Michael Schneider, Bunnings, Managing Director.
+We are pleased to launch the Webinar Series, click below to find out more about our next Episode and to access the video of our first Webinar ‘In Conversation with Michael Schneider, Bunnings, Managing Director’.